tablelandnetwork/docs/docs/fundamentals/README.md

 ## Learn

-Once you get up and running, it's ideal to understand the network interactions, considerations, and tradeoffs before building things out further.
-Check out these introductory resources to learn the very basics.
+It's ideal to understand the network interactions, considerations, and tradeoffs before building things out further.
+Check out these introductory resources to learn the very basics about the Tableland protocol:

 import DocCardList from '@theme/DocCardList';

 <DocCardList />

+Be sure to also review the [playbooks section about Tableland SQL](../playbooks), which describes how to use SQL and details some web3 constraints that are important to understand when writing queries.
+If you're new to Tableland, there are a lot terms used throughout the protocol and documentation.
+The [glossary](/fundamentals/about/glossary) provides a description of various terms, and the [general FAQs](/fundamentals/about/gneral-faqs) are high-level common questions & answers.
+Note that more specific FAQs are scattered about the docs that are located within a specific topic's documentation.